vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vi.
 Dh.).
 Padmakayoga-(1) if Sunday falls on 6th tithi mixed with 7th,

-it is Padmakayoga equal to one thousand solar eclipses; PC 105, VR 249; (2) when the Sun is in Viśākhā-naksatra and the Moon is in Kṛttikā, that is Padmakayoga; HK 679 (from Saṅkha), KV 390 (from Pad. and Viṣnupurāṇa), KR 430, SmK 400; KV explains that Sun must be in third pada
+it is Padmakayoga equal to one thousand solar eclipses; PC 105, VR 249; (2) when the Sun is in Viśākhā-naksatra and the Moon is in Kṛttikā, that is Padmakayoga; HK 679 (from Saṅkha), KV 390 (from Pad. and Viṣṇupurāṇa), KR 430, SmK 400; KV explains that Sun must be in third pada

 of Viśākhā and Moon in first pāda of Kṛttikā.
 Padmanabhadrādaśīmon 12th of Āśv. su; a jar should be